 Working with Dimensions and Hierarchies

-This article discusses hierarchies and dimensions in Business Intelligence.
+This page discusses hierarchies and dimensions in Business Intelligence.
 These elements are containers for levels but also have their own purposes.

 Also see Accessing the BI Samples.